 USPAP standards are a moving target for compliance

 USPAP standards are a work in progress.
 The standards are continuously updated to help business people and professional advisers overcome new challenges in valuing companies.
 The latest updates have spelled out two main report formats:

 - Appraisal report

-The Restricted report format is designed to be followed when the report is intended for the client only.
+You should follow the Restricted report format when you plan to provide the report for the client only.
 Suppose that a business valuation is advisory in nature and prepared for information purposes of the business owners.
-Since the owners are quite familiar with the company, much of the information can be assumed understood and does not need to be included in the report.
+Since the owners know their company well, you can assume that they understand much of the information about the business.
+So you do not need to include it in the report.
 The resulting document should contain sufficient background to make sure the client can grasp the reasoning behind the appraisal results.

 Now imagine that a business valuation is done in order to communicate with prospective investors.
 You can no longer make the assumption that they are familiar with the company the way the owners are.
 So to comply with the USPAP standards, you need to follow the Appraisal report format.
 Importantly, your report should indicate that the intended audience now includes outside investors.
 The report must disclose more information about the company to make sure these outsiders can understand what the company is about.

 This example brings up another key point.
 Business valuation conclusions may be different depending on the purpose of the appraisal.
 Your report should clearly state why business valuation is done and what is being valued.